 “These are federal lands, and they are being systematically destroyed through clear-cutting, stream diversion, chemicals and pesticides,” said U.S. Atty.
 McGregor Scott at a news conference, where he was joined by federal, state and local officials who were part of the investigation.
 “It’s a vitally important issue.”

 We cannot blame the poor migrants brought into this country thinking they will have a better life.
 We can blame the federal government which stood on the sidelines while states legalized marijuana and legitimized its sale.

 So many foreign traders, from all over the world, have come to our country to grow marijuana.
 It’s not surprising that foreigners see our policy of complacency as an opportunity to get rich.
 Their illegal activities dwarf the “legal” market set up by states.
 The “indentured servants,” whom they bring here, don’t find a good life in America.
 They often become victims of human trafficking as well, and Americans need to wise up to their mistreatment.

 By legalizing marijuana and legitimizing this drug, as many states have done, the US has opened Pandora’s Box.
-Subscribe to our blog, in order to read Part 2 on international drug dealers.
+Subscribe to our blog, to learn more about marijuana and the failures of state-sanctioned marijuana commercialization.